JoNoubs/Sentiment-Analysis-BERT/README.md

   - GitHub: [m-armel](https://github.com/m-armel)

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details (if applicable).

 ## Acknowledgments

 - Thanks to Kaggle for providing the Google Play Store Reviews dataset.
-- Special thanks to the Hugging Face team for the `transformers` library, which made working with BERT seamless.
+- Special thanks to the Hugging Face team for the `transformers` library and `accelerate` package, which made working with BERT seamless.
 - Gratitude to the Streamlit team for their excellent framework for building interactive web apps.